cllama: The Governance Proxy

 This image is used for testing and serves as the starting point for building custom policy engines.

-The next planned implementation is cllama-policy, which adds bidirectional interception -- prompt decoration, tool scoping, response amendment, and drift scoring.
-The passthrough reference establishes the transport and identity contract; cllama-policy builds the governance logic on top.
+The policy-plane milestone adds bidirectional policy interception -- prompt decoration from policy modules, policy blocking, response amendment, redaction, and organization-specific drift scoring.
+The passthrough reference establishes the transport, identity, context, tool, memory, and telemetry contracts; policy services build policy logic on top.

 Third-Party Engines